 However, as Dave Weigel notes, Webb was a fairly conventional Democrat when he was in the Senate.
 And whatever his personal views, when push came to shove, he voted with the party of Sanders, Clinton, Obama, and Al Sharpton.

-During his 2016 bid, nothing Webb said was outside the Democratic mainstream.
+During President Obama's first term, Webb provided reliable votes for the Democratic agenda, breaking only when his vote was not necessary for passage (or would not have saved a doomed bill)...During his 2016 bid, nothing Webb said was outside the Democratic mainstream.
 He backed the construction of the Keystone XL pipeline; so did key labor unions.
 He moved from criticism of gay marriage and a comprehensive immigration bill to (grudging) acceptance.[In defeat, Jim Webb gets strange new Republican respect, Washington Post, October 20, 2015]

 Webb's current position on immigration is indistinguishable from any other Democrat's.
 During the last debate, Webb supported illegal immigrants receiving health care and a pathway to citizenship for illegals (i.e. amnesty).

 It bears repeating that you simply can't be an economic populist and be an advocate for amnesty.
 There is simply no more regressive policy than mass immigration, which is precisely why it is so fanatically supported by globalist plutocrats and their pets like Marco Rubio

 but we all still identify and take pride in the implicitly White American past.
 We might call it love for that country which had been created by the Historic American Nation.
 But there is no longer a constituency for this.

 As we've seen with the rise of Black Lives Matter, the concept of White Privilege, and the lucrative career of Professional Victim, non-Whites have nothing to gain economically or socially from "assimilation" into a larger "American" identity.
 Even Asians, the "model minority," are trying to hitch a ride on the grievance gravy train

 Of course, there is a way Webb's vision of an traditional America people of all people can take pride in can still exist.
 It can be a reality, as it once was, if there is a core culture and ethnicity people are expected to assimilate to.
 But thanks to mass immigration, which, for all intents and purposes, Webb supports, that core culture has been abolished.

 American conservatives are a cheap date.
 Let someone mention some platitude about the military or patriotism, and millions of right wingers will convince themselves that this person is on our side.
 Conservatives and even the Alt-Right has been doing this for years, even though Webb hasn't done much to show he is worthy of their support